 This oil can lower your blood sugar below the normal level.
 Olive oil makes way for an increased insulin resistance; that is the main reason for its activity against blood sugar levels.
 Over consumption can make you prone to several health complications, like hypoglycemiai XA condition where the blood sugar level is lower than normal, caused due to underlying health issues and diabetes treatment. , sweating, trembling, weakness, etc.

 10. Lowers Blood Pressure

 Olive oil is known to keep our heart healthy.
 But, studies have found that over-consumption of olive oil can cause a massive fall in blood pressure.
 So if you suffer from high blood pressure, it might be good for your heart but if not it can be detrimental.
 The overall health will become vulnerable to many problems like dizziness, lightheadedness, stroke, and kidney failure (3).

 However, there is extremely limited research on olive consumption leading to liver damage or kidney stones.

 Loaded with fat, olive oil increases the chances of developing inflammation in our body.

-It contains a high amount of oleic acid (about 78%) which plays a vital role in releasing the lipopolysaccharides (LPS)), appended to the large fat-rich lipoprotein particles called chylomicrons, from the gut into the bloodstream.
+It contains a high amount of oleic acid (about 78%) which plays a vital role in releasing the lipopolysaccharidesi XMainly derived from gut microbiomes, they are the main components of the outer membrane of gram-negative bacteria.
+(LPS)), appended to the large fat-rich lipoprotein particles called chylomicrons, from the gut into the bloodstream.
 The more the LPS present in the blood, greater the extent of inflammation caused by the immune cells.